Twitter takes down tweets from MP, MLA, editor criticising handling of pandemic upon government request

 MediaNama has seen public disclosures of the orders made available by Twitter to the Lumen Database.
 Lumen Database receives and publishes disclosures from private entities, including social media companies, of legal takedown notices they get from governments and private entities all over the world.
 MediaNama has previously reported the withholding of Rajya Sabha Member of Parliament Sukhram Singh Yadav’s Twitter account based on a Lumen Database disclosure.
 Such orders are typically sent by the Ministry of Electronics & Information Technology (MEITY).

 Filmmaker and former journalist Vinod Kapri confirmed to MediaNama that he had received a notice from Twitter that his post was restricted in India.
-Twitter user Gagandeep Kaur also confirmed receiving such a notice.
+Three other users confirmed receipt of such emails too.
 Another user publicly acknowledged a similar notice in a separate tweet.

 We have reached out to MEITY for comment.
 We are also awaiting responses from Moloy Ghatak, a minister in the West Bengal government whom we have called several times and messaged; Revanth Reddy, a Member of Parliament from the Indian National Congress, whose office we have reached out to multiple times; we have also reached out to other Twitter users mentioned in the disclosures.
 We will update this post as soon as we hear from them.